shina07/cs374_HCI/DP7/report.md

 #### Environment

-All the participants should use the same device for testing.
-Don't let them use their own device.
-We recommend to use mobile device, not laptop.
+All users must the same device for testing.
+Don’t let users use their own device.
+Prepare one of laptop or mobile device before.
+We highly recommend to use mobile device not laptop unless there is some problem.

-- In mobile **[Recommended]** - Chrome application.
+- In mobile **[Recommended]** - Chrome.
 - In laptop - Chrome browser.
 Only using mobile mode in development tool(shortcut: F12).
 Toggle device toolbar(shortcut: Ctrl + Shift + M) and select "Galaxy S5" at leftmost dropdown menu in device toolbar header.

 #### Accounts for test

-The ID must be made before the experiment because it should has the previous plans.
-If user signs in our service, he/she cannot use 'load' function.
+The ID must be made before the experiment depending on the user’s unique number like student ID.
+So, collect the student ID or some unique number (not just ordering) for “userID” space.

+The reason why we don’t use just the order number for “userID” is that users don’t have to know which order they take the experiment.
+This might affect to the user’s mentality.
+So we should avoid the ordering effect.

-> ID : test / PW : 1234
+> ID : test_userID / PW : 1234

 #### Pre-dataset